Explore Georgia Tours

 Wellness Activities in Borjomi

-• Mineral Water Drinking Cure: Follow the traditional "water cure" — drinking prescribed amounts from specific springs at set times.
+• Mineral Water Drinking Cure: Follow the traditional "water cure" by drinking prescribed amounts from specific springs at set times.
 Hotel spa doctors can create personalized protocols.

 • Thermal Pool Bathing: Many hotels feature pools fed by warm mineral springs.
 Less dramatic than Tbilisi's sulfur baths but wonderfully relaxing.

-• Forest Bathing (Shinrin-yoku): Borjomi's pristine pine and deciduous forests offer perfect conditions for this Japanese wellness practice — mindful walking among trees.
+• Forest Bathing (Shinrin-yoku): Borjomi's pine and deciduous forests offer perfect conditions for this Japanese practice of mindful walking among trees.

 • Cable Car & Nature Walks: The Borjomi cable car rises 1km through the forest canopy.
 Hiking trails suit all fitness levels.